Elearnmarkets - Financial Market Learning

 Women are more willing to be educated

 According to the survey conducted by Ameriprise Women and Financial Power, women in the modern era feel more educated about finance than ever before.
 Younger women feel strongly that they have received more financial education than their mothers.
-Many married women feel that they are the primary financial decision makers either because they are more knowledgeable about finances than their partners or because they enjoy making financial decisions.
+Many married women feel that they are the primary financial advisor or financial decision makers either because they are more knowledgeable about finances than their partners or because they enjoy making financial decisions.
 There are many women who have exchanged roles and become financial advisor to so many people out there.

 Women are Emotionally Strong